neurosity/neurosity-sdk-python/README.md

 ### Setting up the environment

-Use the Dev Container extension within VSCode for the a stable development experience.
+Use the Dev Container extension within VSCode for a stable and consistent development experience.

-Install all the requirements for dev
+Install all the requirements for development:

 ```bash
 pip install -r requirements.txt -r dev-requirements.txt